Keep track of the Brewers' recent transactions and injury updates throughout the season.

 Expected return: June 21

 Taylor was placed on the injured list on June 12 (retroactive to June 11) after hurting his shoulder throwing during batting practice on June 11.
 He wasn't able to take batting practice due to the ailment.
 An MRI showed an injury that is "relatively minor," though it was enough to place him on the shelf for the time being.
-(Last updated: June 12)
+Taylor said on June 21 that he could come off the IL as early as June 22.
+(Last updated: June 21)

 CF Lorenzo Cain (right hamstring strain)